 - Develop a new participative approach to problem solving and implementation with landowners.

 - Implementation of upstream water retention and erosion control measures to reduce flooding and associated issues further downstream.

 Triple C is part financed through the Interreg 2 Seas Programme.
 This is a European Territorial Cooperation Programme and therefore an integral part of the European Union’s Cohesion Policy.
 It promotes cross-border cooperation between the coastal regions of four Member States: France, England, Belgium/Flanders and the Netherlands .

 - Implementation and demonstration of water retention features and erosion control measures, and method developed to build knowledge capacity and effective implementation.

 - An enhanced knowledge base will stimulate application of principles elsewhere.

 This project is being delivered through the Kent Downs Area of Outstanding Natural Beauty and its Darent Valley Landscape Partnership Scheme.

-It will focus on the upper catchment of the River Darent and will work with relevant authorities, local communities and landowners to deliver natural flood measures (NFMs).
-These will deliver flood risk management using natural processes and the wider benefits that these can provide.
-Measures being considered will include leaky ponds, overland and in-channel flow interceptors, and meander reinstatement.
+It will focus on the upper catchment of the River Darent and will work with relevant authorities, local communities and land owners to deliver natural flood measures (NFMs).
+They will deliver flood risk management using natural processes and other benefits.
+Measures being considered will include leaky ponds, overland and in-channel flow interceptors and meander reinstatement.